hyde231/pdb/README.md

 The data allows to search for names / aliases and get references to profile pages of numerous aggregators for identification purposes.

 If individual data can be added, the grouping algorithm could be much more precise and allow for true uuids.

+Adding a front end to browse the data (WIP)